Park So-dam: 2019–present: Rising popularity through Parasite and career breakthrough

-In 2020, Park was cast in the youth drama Record of Youth as an aspiring makeup artist.
-In the same year, Park participated in the variety show Gamsung Camping which is a camping variety show with Park Na-rae, Ahn Young-mi, Son Na-eun, Solar.
-Later, Park made her comeback in the stage play The Student and Mr. Henri, a stage play she performed in 2017.
+In 2020, Park was cast as an aspiring makeup artist in the youth drama Record of Youth as an aspiring makeup artist, co-starring with Park Bo-gum.
+She also participated in the camping variety show Gamsung Camping with Park Na-rae, Ahn Young-mi, Son Na-eun, Solar.
+Later that year, she returned to the stage to reprise her role in the play The Student and Mr. Henri, which she had previously performed in 2017.